takeshimg92/takeshimg92.github.io/_posts/2023-04-16-math_problem.md

 categories: posts
 tags: [datascience]
 image: complex_function2.jpg
+description: "A beautiful high school geometry problem that can be solved in multiple ways, mixing algebra, geometry, and trigonometry."
 ---

 Back in the second year of high school, a friend shared with me a problem that his geometry teacher had shown him.